-6. Choose a pattern that will standard the test of time
+12. Choose a pattern that will stand the test of time

 Good quality curtains are an investment, so don't sacrifice the style and finish you want because you feel guilty about the budget.
 But whatever you choose, make sure it's a design you'll love for a long time, particularly in a room you use often, like a living room.

-'Good curtains last for years so you need to really love the pattern,' advises Yvonne.
+'Good curtains last for years so you need to really love the pattern,' advises Yvonne from Chameleon Interiors.

 'Although you do have to be careful with your choice of fabric, and if your room tends to get dusty or you have pets, then it's not as easy to clean under them,' she warns.